New and Extended Data Processing of Mars Odyssey Neutron Spectrometer Data: Appendix A: Simulation Tools

 The simulated MONS counting rate was calculated by taking the simulated neutron current at the top of the Mars atmosphere (40~km) and combining it with the appropriate effective area tables from the Geant4 detector response simulations.
-However, several steps in between occur to account for the hyperbolic trajectory of the particles, the gravitational binding of neutrons, and the spacecraft velocity.
-The procedure to calculate the count rate for each prism includes equations derived in \cite{Feldman1989} and follows the steps below. \begin{enumerate} \item Transform the energy and angle to account for the hyperbolic trajectory due to the gravity of Mars, \item Transform the energy and angle into the spacecraft motion frame, \item Interpolate the effective area of the incident prism from the final energy and angle of the neutron, and \item Account for the neutron lifetime. \end{enumerate}
+However, several steps in between occur to account for the ballistic trajectory of the particles, the gravitational binding of neutrons, and the spacecraft velocity.
+The procedure to calculate the count rate for each prism includes equations derived in \cite{Feldman1989} and follows the steps below. \begin{enumerate} \item Transform the energy and angle to account for the ballistic trajectory due to the gravity of Mars, \item Transform the energy and angle into the spacecraft motion frame, \item Interpolate the effective area of the incident prism from the final energy and angle of the neutron, and \item Account for the neutron lifetime. \end{enumerate}

-The energy and angle of the simulated neutrons were transported to the spacecraft orbit assuming hyperbolic trajectories.
-The energy was adjusted to account for the effect of the binding energy of Mars (0.132 eV).
-The final energy of the neutron is \cite{Feldman1989} $K_r$ = $K-V\frac{(R-{R_M})}{R}$, where $K$ is the energy of the neutron leaving the surface of Mars, $V$ is the binding energy of Mars, $R$ is the spacecraft orbital altitude, and $R_M$ is the radius of Mars.
-The neutron incident angle was adjusted for the hyperbolic trajectory caused by the binding energy of Mars \cite{Feldman1989}: $\mu_r^2=1-\left(\frac{R_M}{R}\right)^2\frac{K}{K_R}(1-\mu^2)$, where $\mu$ is the cosine of $\theta$, the angle the neutron leaves the surface, and $\mu_r$ is the cosine of $\theta_R$, the angle of the neutron at orbit.
+The energy and angle of the simulated neutrons were transported to the spacecraft orbit assuming ballistic trajectories.
+The final energy of the neutron is \cite{Feldman1989} $K_r$ = $K-V\frac{(R-{R_M})}{R}$, where $K$ is the energy of the neutron leaving the surface of Mars, $V = GMm/R_M$ is the gravitational binding energy of Mars (0.132 eV), $G$ is the gravitational constant, $M$ is the mass of Mars, $m$ is the mass of the neutron, $R_M$ is the radius of Mars, and $R$ is the distance from the center of Mars to the spacecraft orbital altitude.
+The neutron incident angle was adjusted for the ballistic trajectory caused by the binding energy of Mars \cite{Feldman1989}: $\mu_r^2=1-\left(\frac{R_M}{R}\right)^2\frac{K}{K_R}(1-\mu^2)$, where $\mu$ is the cosine of $\theta$, the angle the neutron leaves the surface, and $\mu_r$ is the cosine of $\theta_R$, the angle of the neutron at orbit.